kakaoenterprise/terraform-provider-kakaocloud/docs/resources/load_balancer_health_monitor.md

 page_title: "kakaocloud_load_balancer_health_monitor Resource - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_load_balancer_health_monitor resource allows you to configure and manage health checks for load balancer target groups in KakaoCloud.
-  You can define check intervals, response timeouts, retry conditions, and HTTP-specific settings to ensure targets are monitored accurately.
-  This resource provides operational visibility and helps maintain high availability by automatically detecting unhealthy targets.
+  The kakaocloud_load_balancer_health_monitor resource allows you to configure and manage health checks for load balancer target groups in KakaoCloud.You can define check intervals, response timeouts, retry conditions, and HTTP-specific settings to ensure targets are monitored accurately.This resource provides operational visibility and helps maintain high availability by automatically detecting unhealthy targets.
 ---

 # kakaocloud_load_balancer_health_monitor (Resource)

 The `kakaocloud_load_balancer_health_monitor` resource allows you to configure and manage health checks for load balancer target groups in KakaoCloud.
 You can define check intervals, response timeouts, retry conditions, and HTTP-specific settings to ensure targets are monitored accurately.
 This resource provides operational visibility and helps maintain high availability by automatically detecting unhealthy targets.